PC-Toolbox/PC-Toolbox/SECURITY.md

 - Unsupported on Windows XP
 - Unsupported on Windows Vista

+Version 0.12
+- Unsupported on Windows XP
+- Unsupported on Windows Vista

 ## Reporting a Vulnerability
 If there are any vulnerabillities please report them in Issues.
 Make sure to give a clear descripton on what the problem is.
 If your issue is accepted it